 #2 Electromagnetic Pump

-An electromagnetic pump are installed for moving mediums alike liquid metals, molten salts, brine, or other electrically conductive liquids by using electromagnetism energy.
+An electromagnetic pump is installed for moving mediums alike liquid metals, molten salts, brine, or other electrically conductive liquids by using electromagnetism energy.
 In this, a magnetic field is set at right angles to the direction in which the liquid moves and the current flows.

 This generates an electromagnetic force that moves the liquid forward.
 These are commonly used to pump liquid metal through the cooling system.
 In addition, they are also seen in many wave soldering machines that use electromagnetic pumps to circulate the molten solder.